kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1893</span> Tiburcio Kidlat publishes the first Philippine newspaper *[Ang Kidlat](https://kidl.at)*, aiming to shine a spotlight on the vices, follies and abuses of the ruling Spanish.
 He is promptly arrested and shot.

-- <span class=year>1896 August</span> Bonifacio, Emilio Jacinto and other Katipuneros horribly realize they have torn up their *cedula* by mistake instead of their grocery receipts, prompting the Cry of Pugadlawin.
+- <span class=year>1896 August</span> Bonifacio, Emilio Jacinto and other Katipuneros horribly realize that they have torn up their *cedula* by mistake instead of their grocery receipts, prompting the Cry of Pugadlawin.

 - <span class=year>1896 December</span> Spanish authorities finally execute Rizal by firing squad at Bagumbayan for writing exceedingly bad novels that everybody hated.

 - <span class=year>1897 March</span> Emilio Aguinaldo, the original *Trapo*, hijacks the Katipunan at the Tejeros Convention by bribing everyone in attendance, setting the tone of Philippine politics for the next hundred years.

-- <span class=year>1897 December</span> Katipunan and Spanish authorities sign the Pact of Biak-na-Bato, awarding the Filipinos’ revolutionary efforts with an all-expense-paid holiday to Hong Kong.
+- <span class=year>1897 December</span> The Katipunan and Spanish authorities sign the Pact of Biak-na-Bato, rewarding the Filipinos’ revolutionary efforts with an all-expense-paid holiday to Hong Kong.

 - <span class=year>1898 April</span> The Americans, feeling left out of the European-led conquering and colonizing activities and casting covetous eyes on Cuba, Guam and Philippines, declares war on Spain.